-- (ii) The company has complied with the relevant provisions of Securities contracts (regulation) act, 1956 ('SCRA') and the rules made there under where ever applicable to the company. - (iii) The company has complied with the relevant provisions of the Depositories act, 1996 and the regulations and Bye- laws framed there under where ever applicable to the company. - (iv) There were no issues which required specific compliance of the foreign exchange Management act, 1999 and the rules and regulations made thereunder. - (v) The following regulations and Guidelines prescribed under the Securities and exchange Board of India act, 1992 ('SEBI act'):- - (a) there were no acquisition of which required the specific compliance/approval of the Securities and exchange Board of India (Substantial Acquisition of Shares and takeovers) regulations, 2011 amended upto date. - (b) there was no acquisition of shares by the promoters, which required the specific compliance/approval of the Securities and exchange Board of India (Prohibition of Insider trading) regulations, 1992 amended upto date.
+- (ii) The company has complied with the relevant provisions of Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under where ever applicable to the company. - (iii) The company has complied with the relevant provisions of the Depositories Act, 1996 and the regulations and Bye- laws framed there under where ever applicable to the company. - (iv) There were no issues which required specific compliance of the foreign exchange Management Act, 1999 and the rules and regulations made thereunder. - (v) The following Regulations and Guidelines prescribed under the Securities and exchange Board of India act, 1992 ('SEBI act'):- - (a) there was no acquisition of which required the specific compliance/ approval of the Securities and exchange Board of India (Substantial Acquisition of Shares and takeovers) regulations, 2011 amended upto date. - (b) there was no acquisition of shares by the promoters, which required the specific compliance/approval of the Securities and exchange Board of India (Prohibition of Insider trading) regulations, 1992 amended upto date. - (c) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Issue of Capital and Disclosure Requirements) regulations, 2009 amended up to Date. - (d) There were no issues which required the specific compliance/approval of the Securities and Exchange Board of India (Employee Stock Option Scheme and employee Stock Purchase Scheme) Guidelines,1999 amended up to date

-- (c) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (issue of capital and Disclosure requirements) regulations, 2009 amended up to Date. - (d) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (employee Stock option Scheme and employee Stock Purchase Scheme) Guidelines,1999 amended up to date. - (e) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (issue and listing of Debt Securities) regulations, 2008 amended up to date. - (f) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (registrars to an issue and Share transfer agents) regulations, 1993 regarding the companies Act and dealing with client amended upto date. - (g) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Delisting of equity Shares) regulations, 2009 amended up to date; - (h) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Buy back of Securities) regulations,1998 amended up to date; and - (i) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 - (vi) The company is into the business of manufacturing of writing and printing paper from virgin pulp.
-And as per representation given by the company following are some of the laws which are specifically applicable to the company. - Water (Prevention and control of Pollution)
+- (e) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Issue and Listing of Debt Securities) regulations, 2008 amended up to date. - (f) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (registrars to an issue and Share transfer agents) regulations, 1993 Regarding the Companies Act and dealing with client amended upto date. - (g) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Delisting of equity Shares) regulations, 2009 amended up to date; - (h) There were no issues which required the specific compliance/approval of the Securities and exchange Board of India (Buy back of Securities) regulations, 1998 amended up to date; and - (i) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 - (vi) The company is into the business of manufacturing of writing and printing paper from virgin pulp.
+And as per representation given by the company following are some of the laws which are specifically applicable to the company. - Water (Prevention and Control of Pollution) Act, 1974 - Air (Prevention and Control of Pollution) Act, 1981 - Environment Protection Act, 1986 - ➤ The Hazardous Wastes (Management and Handling) Rules1989 - Labour Laws - Industrial Dispute Act, 1947